-As educator, Ann teaches unergrads at Duquesne University's Computer Technology program.
-She has also taught documentation/writing, MIS, and computer science at Carlow University and Chatham University.
+As educator, Ann teaches undergrads at Duquesne University's Computer Technology program.
+She has also taught documentation, technical writing, management of information systems, and computer science at Carlow University and Chatham University.

 As editor, she was both an associate editor and contributor for Macmillan's four-volume encyclopedia: Computer Science for Students (2001).
-Over two decades, she also served as newsletter editor and publisher for corporate clients specializing in technology, security and employee issues.
+In addition, she also served as newsletter editor and publisher for corporate clients specializing in technology, security and employee issues.

 As project manager, she has directed numerous large and complex events including numerous Science Talent Search competitions (now sponsored by the Intel Foundation) in addition to 16 annual shareholder meetings for Westinghouse Electric Corp. held at locations across the U.S.